What's the usual thing you do with an array? Iterate through its items! This is where forEach()

 When the array iteration computes a result, without side-effects, a better alternative is to select an array method like:

-For example, let's determine whether all numbers of an array are even.
+For example, let's determine if all numbers of an array are even.

 The first solution involves forEach()